jonathanbossenger/block-theme-course/module-06/02-Registering-a-Block-Pattern.md

 }
 ```

-Removing core pattern support will also remove all remote patterns from the Pattern Directory.
-This also means that you do not need to filter  `should_load_remote_block_patterns` in this scenario.
+> **Note** Removing core pattern support will also remove all remote patterns from the Pattern Directory.
+This means that you do not need to filter  `should_load_remote_block_patterns` in this scenario.